|

 further epilation).
 (Just before that destruction

-scene, Nick and Dalton have a car
+scene, Nick and Dalton

-partly out of Saw.
+chair and partly out of Saw.

 Soon he shows up alive in the House of Wax, but his new body comes apart